Salt Lake City Transmission Repair Since 1968

 The remanufacturing process spawned the growth of Freeway Transmissions beyond the valleys of the Wasatch Front to several states in the Intermountain West.
-Freeway's wholesale and retail operation were based entirely in its centralized downtown location until 1988 when growth necessitated the need to expand.
+Freeway's wholesale and retail operations were based entirely in its centralized downtown location until 1988 when growth necessitated the need to expand.
 An additional repair facility was opened in Murray, Utah on 900 East just North of Interstate 215 and still exists there today.

 In 1991, a partnership started the Torque Converter Company on 400 South in downtown Salt Lake City.
 The company began remanufacturing a wide variety of torque converters as a complement to the already successful transmission venture.
 Due to the growth of both the transmission and torque converter business, a decision was made to consolidate both remanufacturing processes in the same building.
 In May 1997 Torque Converter Company moved and was followed by Freeway Transmissions seven months later to our current facility on 1700 South in Salt Lake City.
 This 45,000 square foot location exists today as Freeway's Production Center and Corporate Headquarters.
 The original location on 600 South remained in operation as a repair facility.

 In March of 2003, it was time to grow again as Freeway unveiled its third repair facility in West Jordan, Utah.
 It is located on 7800 South just east of Redwood Road in the heart of West Jordan.
 The business continues to grow and the future looks bright due to its location in the fastest growing area of the Salt Lake Valley.

 In May 2003 the 600 South location moved to Main Street in Salt Lake City.
 In May of 2008 that location was once again united with our Production Center and Corporate Headquarters on 1700 South in Salt Lake City.
 The move consolidated resources and improved production efficiency with the net result being outstanding customer service.